-She is now an Assistant Professor of Literacy at the State University of New York at New Paltz and teaches in the Department of Teaching & Learning, where she teaches literacy methods courses to pre- and in-service elementary school teachers.
-Each of her courses is set against a digital pedagogy backdrop, and students learn how to build websites, develop digital storytelling skills, and deepen their knowledge of digital citizenship.
-And perhaps more importantly, her courses also explore elements of anti-racism in the teaching and learning of literacy in digital times.
+She is now an Associate Professor of Literacy at the State University of New York at New Paltz and serves as the Department Chair in the Department of Teaching & Learning.
+Kiersten teaches literacy methods courses to pre- and in-service elementary school teachers, and offers professional learning experiences on topics ranging from antiracism to technology integration.
+Each of their courses are grounded in an antiracist framework and set against a digital pedagogy backdrop Students learn how to build websites, develop digital storytelling skills, and deepen their knowledge of digital citizenship and building teaching and learning experiences for an equitable society.